renepacchaux/recipe-revolution/README.md

 their excitement went after downloading the app?
 The information was in pieces at first until we noticed the subtle theme within the converter.

-We applied research the learnability principle for focusing into the app onboarding process.
+We applied research the learnability principle for focusing on the app onboarding process.
 The time it takes to learn an app requires motivation.
 But there are no shortcuts to excitement.
 It has to work better and faster.

-Throughout writing some of our assumptions, we were also able to write an interview guide to test our Low-Risk asssumptions when communicating with our stakeholders.
-We agreed that on some level, we wanted users with gluten allergies can apply a known common recipe to get back a gluten-free recipe with proper food substitutions, using this app.
+Throughout writing some of our assumptions, we were also able to write an interview guide to test our Low-Risk assumptions when communicating with our stakeholders.
+We agreed that, on some level, we wanted users with gluten allergies can apply a known common recipe to get back a gluten-free recipe with proper food substitutions, using this app.